tanij/duckuments/docs/atoms_16_driving_olympics/10_motivation/35_embodied_tasks.md

 ### Navigation

-TODO: cite some of mark pfeiffer's work on end-to-end navigation.
+TODO: cite some of Mark Pfeiffer's work on end-to-end navigation.